 At this time, the technology is not compatible.
-We hope to offer this option in the future.
+AU and WMATA continue to partner on improving the U-Pass program.

 The University Pass gives you an opportunity to get out of your car and reduce transportation costs, increase eco-mobility options, reduce congestion and emissions, avoid traffic congestion, and save on parking, gas and upkeep.
 We hope the program will encourage students who drive to change to Metro.
 Also, we know that many students use Uber and they can choose the pass as a less costly alternative.

 The summer session is not included as part of the program.
 It could be considered for future program implementation, depending on factors including market feasibility and student feedback.

 Students enrolled in an online program, regardless of their location, are not eligible for the U-Pass.

 Students with disabilities who receive free Metro Access will not have to pay for this program.